TerisaManuel/Tech-Background/05-reflections/README.md

 I can now walk into a technical conversation and hold my own.
 That confidence didn't exist when I started.

 I see technology differently now.
-It's not intimidating — it's a problem-solving tool.
+It's not intimidating, it's a problem-solving tool.
 And I know how to use it.

 I went from zero hands-on experience to being able to build, troubleshoot, and document real technical work.
 That's not a small thing.